seanxwh/Udacity_self_driving_car/CarND-Vehicle-Detection/README.md

 ## Conclusions:
 ----
-This project we untilzed multiple feature vectors, linear SVM&NN classifiers together with some image manipulation techniques(sliding window & heatmap) to identify objects within an image.
+This project we utilized multiple feature vectors, linear SVM&NN classifiers together with some image manipulation techniques(sliding window & heatmap) to identify objects within an image.

-The pipeline can identify objects within a image most of the time, however, it also generates some false postives, which might due to the limited trainig size, and overfitting of the models.
-Also, due to the nature of we applying threshold on an image to filter false positive, the ground truth boxes usuually cannot correctly contain the objects it identiify
+The pipeline can identify objects within a image most of the time, however, it also generates some false positives, which might due to the limited training size, and overfitting of the models.
+Also, due to the nature of we applying threshold on an image to filter false positive, the ground truth boxes usually cannot correctly contain the objects it identify

-While the project is easy to understand and implemented, it suffers from many drawbacks such as problem that mention above, togehter with the fact that the whole pipeline cannot process video stream in real time, which might be essential for self driving vehicles.
-In order to build a better pipeline, One should also consider techniques that utilize deep nerual network(e.g: SSD, YOLO, etc)
+While the project is easy to understand and implemented, it suffers from many drawbacks such as problem that mention above, together with the fact that the whole pipeline cannot process video stream in real time, which might be essential for self driving vehicles.
+In order to build a better pipeline, One should also consider techniques that utilize deep neural network(e.g: SSD, YOLO, etc)